NCAS-CMS/cf-python/docs/source/tutorial.rst

 Version |release| for version |version| of the CF conventions.

-All of the Python code in this tutorial is available in an executable script (:download:`download <../source/tutorial.py>`, 36kB).
+All of the Python code in this tutorial is available in two executable scripts (:download:`download <../source/tutorial.py>`, 28kB, :download:`download <../source/field_analysis.py>`, 8kB).

 .. https://stackoverflow.com/questions/24129481/how-to-include-a-local-table-of-contents-into-sphinx-doc